JudeRosario/FC-jQuery-Docs/The_Basics.md

 				</tr>
 			</tbody></table>

-This table shows the sales of a product over the last 2 years broken down month wise, we can directly draw a chart component by calling the convertToFusionCharts()

-function like this
+This table shows the sales of a product over the last 2 years broken down month wise, we can directly draw a chart component by calling the convertToFusionCharts() function like this

 	$("#dataTable").convertToFusionCharts({
 		type: "mscolumn2d",
 		width: "800",
 		height: "300",
 		dataFormat: "htmltable",
 		renderAt:"chartContainer",
 		renderer:"javascript"
 	}, {"chartAttributes":{	caption:"Units sold in the last 2 years",
 			xAxisName:"Month",
 			yAxisName:"Units",
 			bgColor:"FFFFFF" },
 		 });

 The chart output will look like this, observe just by changing the major attribute to ‘column’ we completely transform the output of our chart.
 Try it out.

-Remember it is possible to draw from HTML elements that are not yet added to the DOM, these charts however become visible only after the created elements are added to
+Remember it is possible to draw from HTML elements that are not yet added to the DOM, these charts however become visible only after the created elements are added to the DOM.

-the DOM.
+Head over to the examples section to see all the different types of charts you can create.